 Sun Load Sensor

 The (EATC) electronic automatic temperature control system uses the sun load and in-cabin temperature sensor inputs to adjust blower speed and improve passenger comfort.
 The sun load sensor contains a photodiode that's sensitive to sunlight.
-Resistance in the sensor increases as sun load increases.
-If the sensor is covered with a dash cover or a window sticker, the control module receives inaccurate information and makes incorrect adjustments.
+Resistance in the sensor increases as the sun load increases.
+Suppose the sensor is covered with a dash cover or a window sticker.
+In that case, the control module receives inaccurate information and makes incorrect adjustments.